gleam-lang/website/book-src/tour/try.md

 # Try

-In Gleam if a function can fail then it returns a Result, wrapping a successful return value in an Ok record, or returning detail on the failure in an Error record if it's not successful.
+In Gleam if a function can either succeed or fail then it normally will return the `Result` type.
+With `Result` a successful return value is wrapped in an `Ok` record, and wrapping any error value in an `Error` record.

 ```rust,noplaypen
 // parse_int(String) -> Result(Int, String)